 Outwood Academy Valley stands as a prominent academic landmark in Worksop, occupying a sprawling site on Valley Road where the urban edge of Nottinghamshire meets the South Yorkshire border.
 Serving over 1,700 students, this co-educational secondary school and sixth form has established itself as a local powerhouse for GCSE results.
 The academy operates under the Outwood Grange Academies Trust (OGAT), an organisation known for its highly structured approach to behaviour and a curriculum that prioritises core academic achievement.

-The current executive leadership team has maintained a trajectory of solid performance that consistently places the school at the top of local league tables.
-In 2024, the academy secured the top ranking in Worksop for GCSE outcomes, outperforming nearby competitors and sitting comfortably within the middle 35% of schools in England.
+The current executive leadership team has maintained a trajectory of solid performance, though the refreshed rankings no longer place the school at the very top of local league tables.
+In the current 2024-25 / 2025 GCSE dataset, the academy ranks 3rd in Worksop for secondary outcomes and 1,597th of 3,895 schools in England for GCSE academic outcomes.
 This is a school that values order, uniform precision, and a clear pathway toward higher education or high-quality apprenticeships.

 The atmosphere at Outwood Academy Valley is one of quiet purpose.
 The school follows the signature Outwood model, which emphasises high expectations for student conduct from the moment they enter the gates.
 Students wear a traditional black blazer and tie, and the corridors are characterised by orderly transitions between lessons.
 While some might find the environment formal, it provides a stable and predictable framework that many local families value.